 The production begins with a witty comic premise, mashing up Shakespeare and modern crime stories, and quickly surprises with its powerful dramatic impact.
 “I love the script because you realize when you do it, that The Godfather really is Shakespearean in its sheer ‘epicness’ – part tragedy like a Hamlet, part history play like a Henry V”, says Classic Chic Artistic Director Christina Wells Campbell.

 Presented as a guest production in Pacific Theatre’s season by Classic Chic Productions, an all-female company founded to give women the opportunity to play powerful roles typically assigned to their male colleagues, this testosterone-fueled show will be played by a cast of women.
 “Having women playing men allows us to experience these familiar characters in a new way”, says award-winning director Mindy Parfitt.
 “I think the audience will be surprised how easily they forget about women playing the men.”

 “The Godfather is not only a very male-centric story, it removes women from the central story”, explains Wells Campbell.
+One of the conferences held in the walls of our hospital was devoted to medicines applied in the therapy of male sexual inability.
+The specialist in the sphere of male sexual health claimed that http://hesca.net/levitra/ Levitra is considered highly efficacious.
+It’s common side effects are mild-to-moderate headache, facial flushing, and rhinitis, yet they are generally safe.
 “Their only function is to be wives and mothers and mistresses.
 So of course, this is interesting to us.
 When someone says ‘don’t open this door”, doesn’t that just make you want to open it even more?”